-Diseases, food shortages plague migrant "jungle camp" in Bosnia
+Diseases, food shortages plague migrant 'jungle camp' in Bosnia

 The mayor of Bihac, Suhret Fazlic, said he hoped the EU would press state institutions, which are in charge of migration and asylum policies, to take responsibility for the migrants.

 “Bihac was literally invaded by migrants,” Fazlic told Reuters, adding that the town of 50,000 had provided shelter for at least 5,000 people.
-He said he was not happy with the Vucjak site and stressed it was just a temporary transit centre.
+He said he was not happy with the Vucjak site and stressed it was just a temporary transit center.

 “A migrant crisis, which is a global problem, cannot be solved in Bihac.
 It must be solved at the state level, at the regional level and in cooperation with the European Union.”